baur-mukhamet/shakespeare-gpt2/README.md

 ### Character-level model

 The simplest case is to train the model on the next character prediction.
-Here I take GPT2 architecture After some basic hyperparameter search, the best eval loss run is:
+Here I take GPT2 architecture.
+After some basic hyperparameter search, the best eval loss run is:

 ![chrs model losses](assets/chrs_losses.png)